AI Engineer Europe 2026: Quality, Speed and Open Source – Three Routes to the Future of Software Development

 Impressions from London

 London welcomed us with brilliant sunshine.
-The Queen Elizabeth II Centre is located in the heart of Westminster – right next to the Abbey, a stone's throw from Big Ben, with the London Eye and the Houses of Parliament in sight.
-A conference location can hardly be better situated.
+The Queen Elizabeth II Centre sits in the heart of Westminster, right next to the Abbey, a stone's throw from Big Ben, with the London Eye and the Houses of Parliament in view.
+A conference venue could hardly be better placed.

 Arrival & City